🔼The name Nicolaitans: Summary

 - From (1) the noun νικα (nike), victory, and (2) the noun λαος (laos), [common] people.

 🔼The name Nicolaitans in the Bible

 The name Nicolaitans appears twice in the Bible, twice in Revelation 2.
-Through John the Revelator, Jesus praises the congregation in Ephesus for hating the "deeds" of the Nicolaitans, which He also hates (Revelation 2:6).
-The congregation in Pergamum, on the other hand, He rebukes for (a) cherishing the teachings of Balaam, namely to eat food that was sacrificed to idols and commit acts of immorality, and (b) thus holding the teachings of the Nicolaitans (Revelation 2:14-15).
+Through John the Revelator, Jesus praises the congregation in Ephesus for hating the "deeds" of the Nicolaitans, which he also hates (Revelation 2:6).
+The congregation in Pergamum, on the other hand, he rebukes for (a) cherishing the teachings of Balaam, namely to eat food that was sacrificed to idols and commit acts of immorality, and (b) thus holding the teachings of the Nicolaitans (Revelation 2:15).